ggcarvalho/TimeSeriesAnalysis/README.md

 # TimeSeriesAnalysis
 Time Series Analysis and Prediction

--Using Python 3.7x for time series forecast using
+- Using Python 3.7x for time series forecast using
 AR, ARMA, ARIMA , and Holt-Winters models.

 - Kalman filters for average estimates